poezio/poezio/doc/source/commands.rst

     /cycle
         **Usage:** ``/cycle [message]``

-        Leave the current room an rejoint it immediatly.
+        Leave the current room an rejoint it immediately.
 You can specify an optional quit message.

     /info